ddantas42/Algorithms/lab02/README.md

 ## Customization
 If you wish to add your own algorithms, or filter the output, simply comment or alter the function the structure on main calls

-### Clarification regarding v2 algorithms
-The v1 algorithms are directly copied from pseudocode the teacher, I decided to implement my own v2 to try and make Bubble sort better, and Selection Sort working.